enzzzh/FreeOfficeActivKey/README.md

 ## ⚡ Compatibility Check

-- Ensure your version of Office is compatible with the activation key provided.
+- Please make sure your version of Office is compatible with the activation key provided.
 - Confirm that you are on a **metered network connection** to avoid unexpected updates.

 ## 🚀 Quick Setup